 Amankila doesn’t have a plush spa or gym – they are both in remodeled guest suites.
 But the nice thing is the masseuses come to your room to give you a traditional Balinese massage.
 Or they will go down to the Beach Club where two teakwood massage tables are hidden away in a grove of coconut palms and flowering bushes

 Good to know:

 I don’t recommend this place to anyone who can’t go up and down stairs very well.
 There are stairs everywhere and some of them are steep.
-The steepest are from the pool to lobby where there are 38 steps.
+The steepest is from the pool to lobby where there are 38 steps.
 To get to our room from the lobby we counted 75 steps.
 We didn’t mind because it was a great exercise but older and less mobile people should know.

 Amankila has won all kinds of rewards including being named the second best hotel in Southeast Asia (after Amandari) by the readers of Condé Nast Traveler Magazine in the November 2012 issue.

 There you have it.
-If you are going to Bali for a special occasion and you want to do nothing by unwind in a luxurious resort then you must check out Amankila.
+If you are going to Bali for a special occasion and you want to do nothing by unwinding in a luxurious resort then you must check out Amankila.
 Below are a bunch of photos from our trip and I hope you enjoy them.